-May is a month of renewal in nature…a time for budding flowers to blossom and the next generation of wildlife to take their first tentative steps out into the world.
-Along with the beauty, however, the season also brings destruction, with tornadoes, flooding and other severe weather events reminding us of the fragility of our surroundings and our security in it.
-Helping pet parents devise a plan to protect four-legged family members in times of crisis, FEMA has declared May 13, 2017 National Animal Disaster Preparedness Day.
+May is a month of renewal in nature–but the season also brings destruction, with tornadoes, flooding and other severe weather events reminding us of the fragility of our surroundings and our security in it.
+Helping pet parents devise a plan to protect four-legged family members in times of crisis, FEMA has declared the second Sunday in May every year as National Animal Disaster Preparedness Day.

 Creating a Pet Emergency Kit

-To defend your dog or cat against a natural disaster, FEMA advises an evacuation plan and a Pet Emergency Go-Kit complete with:
+To defend your dog or cat against a natural disaster, FEMA advises for National Animal Disaster Preparedness Day creating an evacuation plan and a Pet Emergency Go-Kit complete with:

 - First aid items